Federal Court of Canada: Jurisdiction

 Unlike the general courts set up by each province, matters could not be brought before the Federal Court of Canada unless a law explicitly allowed the proceeding.
 The docket of the court primarily consisted of judicial reviews of immigration, intellectual property, and federal employment disputes.
 The court could also deal with incidental aspects of a dispute that fell outside its jurisdiction if the primary dispute was within its jurisdiction.

 The court was a national court so trials and hearings occurred throughout Canada.
 Any orders rendered by the court were enforceable in all the provinces and territories.
 This contrasts with the provincial superior courts which are organized by each province and require additional steps to enforce decisions in other provinces.

-Presidents of the Exchequer Court of Canada

-The position of President of the Court was not created until 1923.
-Before that time, justices of the Supreme Court of Canada sat as judges of the Exchequer Court from 1875 to 1887, at which time George Wheelock Burbidge was appointed as the first full-time judge of the Court.
-He served until 1908. when Walter Cassels was appointed.
-In 1912, authority was given to appoint an associate judge to the Court, and Louis Arthur Audette was appointed to that position.
-In 1945, authority was given to appoint more judges to the Court.

-From 1923, the Presidents of the Court were: